 Whether you are about to ski for the first time, or you’re a seasoned professional who has lost the spark in your relationship with skiing, here are a few simple tips to get your groove on the slopes!

 1. Take a Lesson

-It may sound obvious, but the most important thing you can do for your first time skiing is to take a lesson.
-You already bought the lift ticket, rented or borrowed the gear, and made it all the way to the mountain—don’t waste it on a day of laying in the snow not knowing how to even get on a lift, let alone get down!
-Instructors know how to help you have fun!
+It may sound obvious, but the most important thing you can do for your first time skiing is to take ski lessons.
+You already bought the lift ticket, rented or borrowed a pair of skis and gear, and made it all the way to the ski resort—don’t waste it on a day of laying in the snow not knowing how to even get on a lift, let alone get down!
+Professional ski instructors know how to help beginners have fun.
 It’s a big part of their jobs, because if you aren’t having fun, they aren’t having fun, and everyone wants to have fun on the mountain!

 Even as an experienced skier, it’s a good idea to have a lesson every season or so to fine tune your technique.
 If you have a bad habit that's hindering your enjoyment, it’s almost impossible to notice yourself.
 So let a professional take a look and give you solid tips for how to fix it!

 If you sound like you’re having fun, you’ll eventually feel like you’re having fun.
 It’s like manifesting!

 3. Blast Some Tunes

 Okay, maybe don’t blast them, because that's a safety hazard, but you can try one earbud on low volume so you can still hear your surroundings.
 Turn on your favorite dancing tunes!
 If you don’t have a favorite dancing song use my favorite mountain song, “Dance Yourself Clean” by LCD SoundSystem.
 While you’re at it, listen to your new playlist on the way up the mountain so you associate the songs with good times.
 Or, if that's embarrassing, just keep your songs to yourself as a little secret you can boogie to and leave everyone wondering.